gabe565/dotfiles/README.md

 # dotfiles
-My personal i3 dotfile setup
+My personal i3 (and much more) dotfile setup
 # dotfiles